 Bringing you the latest news & resources in eye health

 For more than 30 years, laser eye surgery has been performed around the world to correct refractive errors, including short-sightedness (myopia), long-sightedness (hyperopia) and astigmatism.
-During this time, thousands of clinical studies have shown laser eye surgery to be one of the safest elective procedures available today.
+During this time, numerous clinical studies have shown laser eye surgery to be a safe elective procedure.

 However, all medical and surgical procedures carry some degree of risk, so it’s extremely important to choose a skilled surgeon and a clinic equipped with the latest technology to reduce your chances of complications.